Dexter's Laboratory: Reception

-Critical reception
+Critical response

-Dexter's Laboratory became one of Cartoon Network's most successful original series.
-Betty Cohen, then Cartoon Network's president, called it one of her favorite animated programs, stating, "It shows little guys can be powerful."
-Rapper Coolio stated in an August 2002 Billboard interview that he is a fan of the series, stating, "I watch a lot of cartoons because I have kids.
-I actually watch more cartoons than movies."
+Dexter's Laboratory received acclaim from critics.
 Shortly after the premiere of its first season, Dexter's Laboratory was hailed as one of the best new series on Cartoon Network by Ted Cox of the Daily Herald.
-In the lead up to its second season, Dexter's Laboratory was called the most imaginative series on Cartoon Network by Nancy McAlister of The Florida Times-Union.
+Arion Berger of LA Weekly praised the series as "simple, compact, perfectly timed, and pristinely drawn."
+Louise Leger of The Globe and Mail lauded the "clever dialogue" and commented that "off-the-wall fun ensues, all to the steady patter of sibling bickering."
+In the lead up to its second season, Dexter's Laboratory was referred as the most imaginative series on Cartoon Network by Nancy McAlister of The Florida Times-Union.
 (Note: Writing in 1997, McAlister mistakenly claimed that Dexter's Laboratory was about to start its third season; the series was actually about to start its second season, which would mark its third year on television.)
 Although McAlister critiqued the gender stereotyping of Dexter's parents, she acknowledged that she was only applying such scrutiny to the series because Dexter's Laboratory had helped convince her that "viewers should take animated programming seriously".
+Newsday's Diane Wertz called the series "smart" and "culture-conscious".

+In his 2015 book Animation: A World History Volume III: Contemporary Times, Giannalberto Bendazzi called Dexter's Laboratory "visually and verbally innovative".
+He considered the series to be a groundbreaking work of pop art, likening its visual style to both street art and the designs of Takashi Murakami.
+David Perlmutter wrote in his 2018 book The Encyclopedia of American Animated Television Shows that all three segments of Dexter's Laboratory elevate stereotypical ideas through an approach that contains "verve and originality".
+He highlighted the staging of action sequences throughout the series and wrote that Dexter's Laboratory is "much more effective (and funny) than it would have been under a director less committed to the project [than Tartakovsky]."

+Critics ranked Dexter's Laboratory as one of the best cartoons in various lists.
 In 1997, Bill Ward of the Minnesota Star Tribune named Dexter's Laboratory to his Critic's Choice list, recommending it for the "young of all ages".
+In 2009, Dexter's Laboratory was ranked at number 72 for the IGN's "Best Animated TV Series" list whose editors remarked "Aimed at and immediately accessible to children, Dexter's Laboratory was part of a new generation of animated series that played on two levels, simultaneously fun for both kids and adults."
 In 2012, Entertainment Weekly ranked Dexter's Laboratory fourth in its list of "10 Best Cartoon Network Shows".
-In 2009, Dexter's Laboratory was named 72nd best animated series by IGN, whose editors remarked, "Aimed at and immediately accessible to children, Dexter's Laboratory was part of a new generation of animated series that played on two levels, simultaneously fun for both kids and adults."
-In his 2015 book Animation: A World History Volume III: Contemporary Times, Giannalberto Bendazzi called Dexter's Laboratory "visually and verbally innovative".
-He considered the series to be a groundbreaking work of pop art, likening its visual style to both street art and the designs of Takashi Murakami.

-David Perlmutter wrote in his 2018 book, The Encyclopedia of American Animated Television Shows, that all three segments of Dexter's Laboratory (the main scenario, along with Dial M for Monkey and The Justice Friends) elevate stereotypical ideas through an approach that contains "verve and originality".
-Perlmutter called the series more "complex" than it first seems.
-He praised the staging of action sequences throughout the series and wrote that Dexter's Laboratory is "much more effective (and funny) than it would have been under a director less committed to the project [than Tartakovsky]."